FARA: Future-aware Ranking Algorithm for Fairness Optimization: EXPERIMENTS

 For simplicity, we only simulate users' examination behavior on top ranks, and we set $k_s$ to 5 throughout the experiments (refer to Eq.~\ref{eq:selectionBias} for more details of $k_s$).
 With $P(r=1|d,q,\pi)$ and $P(e=1|d,\pi)$, we sample clicks with Equation~\ref{eq:clickProb}.
 The advantage of the simulation is that it allows us to do online experiments on a large scale while still being easy to reproduce by researchers without access to live ranking systems~\cite{oosterhuis2021unifying}.
 For simplicity, same as existing works~\cite{oosterhuis2021unifying,yang2022CanClicks,yang2021maximizing,morik2020controlling}, we assume that users' examination $P(e=1|d,\pi)$ is known in experiment since many existing works \cite{ai2018unbiased,wang2018position,agarwal2019estimating,radlinski2006minimally} have been proposed to estimate it.
 Due to different data sizes, we simulate 200k steps for MQ2008 and 4M steps for MSLR10k and Istella-S.

 \textbf{\textit{Experiment Settings:}} \space We noticed that LP and ILP methods are proposed in \textbf{the post-processing setting}, where relevance is already known or well estimated in advance.
 However, in most real-world settings, ranking optimization and relevance learning are carried out at the same time, which we refer to as \textbf{the online setting}.
-To give a comprehensive comparison, we evaluate ranking methods in both settings with the online services depicted in Figure 1.
+To give a comprehensive comparison, we evaluate ranking methods in both settings.
 In the post-processing setting, all the ranking methods in Section~\ref{sec:baselines} are based on true relevance $R$, and FARA will set $\beta$ as 0.
 In the online setting, all the ranking methods in Section~\ref{sec:baselines} are based on the relevance estimation $\reallywidehat{R}$ in Eq. \ref{eq:releEsti} to perform ranking optimization.
-FARA set $\beta$ to 1 and $E_{min}=10$ unless otherwise explicitly specified, as they work well across all of our experiments.
+FARA set $\beta$ to 1 and $E_{min}=10$ unless otherwise explicitly specified, as they work well across all our experiments.

 \textbf{\textit{Evaluation:}} \space We use the cum-NDCG (cNDCG) in Eq.~\ref{eq:cumuNDCG} with $\gamma=0.995$ (same $\gamma$ adopted in \cite{wang2018efficient,wang2019variance}) to evaluate the effectiveness at different cutoffs, $1\le k_c\le 5$.
 Aside from effectiveness, unfairness defined in Eq.~\ref{eq:unfairness} is used for unfairness measurement.
 We run each experiment five times and report the average evaluation performance on the test partition.
 We use the Fisher randomization test~\cite{smucker2007comparison} with $p<0.05$ to do significant tests.
 Due to the time cost (see Table~\ref{tab:performance}), we do not run ILP and LP on the larger datasets, MSLR10k and Istella-S, and the performances are not available (NA).